- Normal precautions

 There are restrictive laws governing modesty and sexuality in Iran.
 Sex outside of marriage and adultery are illegal and subject to severe penalties, including the death penalty.

-Homosexual acts are illegal in Iran and subject to punishments including corporal punishment, prison sentences and the death penalty.
+Same-sex relations for both men and women are illegal in Iran and subject to punishments including corporal punishment, prison sentences and the death penalty.

 It is prohibited to import alcohol or pork products into Iran.
 The sale and consumption of alcohol in Iran is strictly forbidden and penalties can be severe.